 According to Fanon, Black people who want to get free can’t expect help from Schoelcher, Frobenius, and sympathetic historians in their mold, whose works were eagerly taken up in Black intellectual circles, like that around the journal Presence Africaine.
 In excavating the Black past, these reformist authors had hoped to convince a rational public that, after all, Africans are human beings, too; are capable in theory of doing great things now, since we had done so in the past.

-What they didn’t know – what was constantly driven home by Fanon’s lived experience in the French metropole – is that the only rationality Europe honors, is coiled in the hard sciences; waiting to spring forth in the industrial output by which whites conquer nature, and conquers the non-white world – which sinks back down to nature, beneath the white gaze.
+What they didn’t know – what was constantly driven home by Fanon’s lived experience of the French metropole – is that the only rationality Europe honors is coiled in the hard sciences; where it waits to spring forth in the industrial output with which whites conquer nature, and conquer too the non-white world – which sinks back down to nature, under the white gaze.

-Fuck proving your humanity to the inhumane, Fanon is saying.
-At gunpoint, the colonizer pushes us down into a zone of non-being, in segregated and highly policed communities: whose dangers then confirm his own ideas on our inhumanity, confirming his own humanity at the same time.
-The West orchestrates anti-black violence on a local and global scale, to keep us frozen in the imago of beggar, thief, timeless servant, so it won’t have to recognize our humanity, while it works us to death and robs our lands.
-It maintains this status quo with big guns, and by organizing the wealth that is stolen from our hands, right now:
+Forget proving your humanity to the inhumane, Fanon is saying.
+At gunpoint, the colonizer pushes us down into a zone of non-being, a "geography of hunger" dotting the world map with racially segregated, impoverished, and highly policed communities; whose resulting dangers and defeats only confirm the colonizer's ideas on our inhumanity, confirming his own exemplary humanity at the same time.
+The West orchestrates anti-black violence on a local and global scale, to keep us frozen in the imago of beggar, thief, timeless servant, so it won’t have to recognize our humanity as it works us to death and robs our lands.
+It maintains that status quo not with lofty words, but with big guns, and by organizing against us the wealth that it steals from our hands, right now:

 “Europe is literally the creation of the Third World.
 The riches which are choking it are those plundered from the underdeveloped peoples” (Wretched of the Earth, 59).

-These sociogenic factors in mother-country psychology can't be uprooted by talking; not even by anti-racist therapy, as Fanon knew well from his treatment of racist whites.
+These sociogenic factors in the mother-country psychology can't be uprooted by anti-racist education; not even by anti-racist therapy, as Fanon knew well from his clinical treatment of racist whites.
 The only path to the future will be cleared with superior counter-violence, in national revolutions with a socialist aim, that will restore power to our homelands.